GeorgeWebDevCy/tcnapp-connector/README.md

 ## 📝 Release Notes

+### 0.3.36
+- Polish every admin screen with elevated cards, section panels, and richer typography so settings, logs, and the API tester feel cohesive and easier to scan.

 ### 0.3.35
 - Fall back to a direct WordPress product lookup when WooCommerce's product helper returns nothing so membership mapping always lists existing catalogue items.